WJJ-97/Phylogenomics/Agnesiella_Phylogenomics/README.md

-# Extensive Phylogenomic Discordance and the Complex Evolutionary History of the Leafhopper Genus *Agnesiella* (Hemiptera: Cicadellidae: Typhlocybinae)
+# Extensive hybridization and complex evolutionary history in the leafhopper genus *Agnesiella* (Hemiptera: Cicadellidae: Typhlocybinae)

 This repository contains all scripts used in the study:
-**"Extensive phylogenomic discordance and the complex evolutionary history of the leafhopper genus *Agnesiella* (Hemiptera: Cicadellidae: Typhlocybinae)."**
+**"Extensive hybridization and complex evolutionary history in the leafhopper genus *Agnesiella* (Hemiptera: Cicadellidae: Typhlocybinae)."**

 You can find the scripts in the following directory:
 [Phylogenomics/scripts](https://github.com/WJJ-97/Phylogenomics/tree/main/scripts)